HardlyDifficult/Tutorials/Chapter6.md

 ## Level 2

-Create level 2 reusing a lot from level 1 but change various configurations such as having the cloud spawn Fly Guy enemies.
+Create level 2 reusing a lot from level 1 but change various configurations such as having the cloud spawn HoverGuy enemies.

 The win condition for this level, to be added later, will be to jump over each of the breakaway platforms we add here.